Brown's Mart: History

-Today Brown's Mart Arts operates year round out of their offices at the Browns Mart Precinct, creating and supporting the creation of new performance work, as well as operating the venue's multiple performance spaces for hire to the community.
+Today Brown's Mart Arts operates year-round out of their offices at the Browns Mart Precinct, creating and supporting the creation of new performance work, as well as operating the venue's multiple performance spaces for hire to the community.
 They present performance work by Northern Territory Artists and support the development of these artist through many development programs, with core funding through the Northern Territory Government through Arts NT, as well as national project funding and philanthropy and donations.
-Brown's Mart Arts has Tax Deductable Gift Recipient Status.
+Brown's Mart Arts has Tax deductible Gift Recipient Status.

-Brown's Mart is well know as having supported the development and presentation of many plays written by the Victorian Premiers Prize winning playwright Mary Anne Butler.
+Brown's Mart supported the development and presentation of many plays written by the Victorian Premiers Prize winning playwright Mary Anne Butler.
 Brown's Mart is a venue during the Darwin Festival and the home of the Darwin Fringe Festival.
+For more than 5 years Brown's Mart has housed the Happy Yess and supported them to showcase local live music annually.

 Description

 Brown's Mart is located on the corner of Smith Street and Harry Chan Avenue, Darwin, on Larrakia Country.
 Today it operates as an arts venue and organisation, creating professional and community arts events and productions, as well as hosting music, exhibitions, and other cultural events.